pvs3/Linux-Getting-Started/README.md

     - Standard Input    - default = keyboard
     - Standard Output   - default = display
-    - Standard Error    - default =
+    - Standard Error    - default = display

 - '\*' = match anything zero or more
 - '?' = match anything but only one char